elvisfalmeida/EFI-ASUS-TUF-B360M-PLUS-i7-9700F/README.md

 ## Disclaimer
 Use at your own risk.
 This is a experimental EFI so bugs may happen and i take no responsibility for your hardware.

+## Remember to merge both files into the repository.

+Kexts.7z and EFI.zip
+Kexts must be INSIDE EFIT/OC

 ## Specification